LoopKit/looptips/docs/data/tidepool.md

 ### Does Tidepool Uploader work for Loop users?
 There has been a lack of ability to get Loop data into Tidepool using the Tidepool Uploader.
 The only Loop-compatible pump supported in Tidepool Uploader is the x23/x54 pumps, so users of the x15 and x22 pumps cannot upload their pump data.
 Furthermore, the Medtronic pump still suffers from the lack of internal storage sufficient to store more than 7 days worth of Looping data.

 However, there has been a very exciting development!
-Tidepool's Mobile iOS app has been updated to upload Apple's HealthKit data into Tidepool.
-Since Loop uses HealthKit to store all of your insulin, carbohydrate, and Dexcom CGM data, this means Tidepool can now upload the full suite of available Loop information.
+Tidepool's Mobile iOS app has been updated (general release expected in mid-January 2019...currently in beta testing) to upload Apple's HealthKit data into Tidepool.
+Since Loop uses HealthKit to store all of your insulin, carbohydrate, and CGM data, this means Tidepool can now upload the full suite of available Loop information.
 So, there's no need to use Tidepool Uploader for Loop users...their Tidepool Mobile app can take care of the needed connections.
 Read below for lots of details about this important development.

 ### How can I share my Tidepool data?
 Sharing the data is simple.
 You can click on your account’s Share option and enter in the email addresses for those that you want to share with.
 Those people will need a Tidepool account.
 If they don’t have one currently, they will follow easy prompts for an account setup after they’ve received your share invitation.
 Clinics using Tidepool will have a Tidepool account email that you can add to your account, enabling the clinic to easily view your data.
 You can also remove access for anyone with a simple click.